-The McBride Honors Program seeks to enroll students who can profit most from the learning experiences upon which the program is based while contributing to faculty and peer learning.
+The McBride Honors Program in Public Affairs for Engineers seeks to enroll students who can profit most from the learning experiences upon which the program is based while significantly contributing to faculty and peer learning.
 Whereas most conventional honors programs admit students almost exclusively on the basis of academic record, in the McBride Honors Program test scores, grade point, and class rank form only part of the criteria used in the admission process.
-Students must demonstrate their leadership potential, versatility of mind, and writing and speaking abilities through an essay and through an interview with faculty members.
+Applicants must demonstrate their leadership potential, commitment to public service, willingness to understand and respect perspectives other than their own, and writing, listening, and speaking abilities through an essay and an interview with faculty members.

-Although the educational experiences in the McBride Honors Program are rigorous and demand a high degree of persistence from the students, CSM graduates who have completed the program have gained positions of their choice in industry more easily than others and have been successful in winning admission to high-quality graduate and professional schools.
+Once admitted into the program, McBride students commit to participate in the McBride seminars as proactive and responsible learners, engage in the highest level of intellectual discourse in a civil and respectful manner with all members of the CSM community, and uphold the highest standards of ethical conduct, particularly those related to academic honesty and conduct towards peers.
+Although the educational experiences in the McBride Honors Program are rigorous and demand a high degree of persistence from the students, McBride graduates have gained positions of their choice in industry and government more easily than others and have been successful in winning admission to highquality graduate and professional schools.